Florence Nightingale: Biographies

 The first biography of Nightingale was published in England in 1855.
 In 1911, Edward Tyas Cook was authorised by Nightingale's executors to write the official life, published in two volumes in 1913.
 Nightingale was also the subject of one of Lytton Strachey's four mercilessly provocative biographical essays, Eminent Victorians.
 Strachey regarded Nightingale as an intense, driven woman who was both personally intolerable and admirable in her achievements.

 Cecil Woodham-Smith, like Strachey, relied heavily on Cook's Life in her 1950 biography, though she did have access to new family material preserved at Claydon.
-In 2008, Mark Bostridge published a major new life of Nightingale, almost exclusively based on unpublished material from the Verney Collections at Claydon and from archival documents from about 200 archives around the world, some of which had been published by Lynn McDonald in her projected sixteen-volume edition of the Collected Works of Florence Nightingale (2001 to date).
+In 2008, Mark Bostridge published a major new life of Nightingale, almost exclusively based on unpublished material from the Verney Collections at Claydon and from archival documents from about 200 archives around the world, some of which had been published by Lynn McDonald in her sixteen-volume edition of the Collected Works of Florence Nightingale (2001—2012).

 Other

 In 2002, Nightingale was ranked number 52 in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
 In 2006, the Japanese public ranked Nightingale number 17 in The Top 100 Historical Persons in Japan.

 Several churches in the Anglican Communion commemorate Nightingale with a feast day on their liturgical calendars.
 The Evangelical Lutheran Church in America commemorates her as a Renewer of Society with Clara Maass on 13 August.
+Florence Li Tim-Oi, the first woman ordained priest in the Anglican Communion, in 1944, took Florence as her baptismal name after Florence Nightingale.

 Washington National Cathedral celebrates Nightingale's accomplishments with a double-lancet stained glass window featuring six scenes from her life, designed by artist Joseph G. Reynolds and installed in 1983.

 The US Navy ship the USS Florence Nightingale (AP-70) was commissioned in 1942.
 Beginning in 1968, the US Air Force operated a fleet of 20 C-9A "Nightingale" aeromedical evacuation aircraft, based on the McDonnell Douglas DC-9 platform.
 The last of these planes was retired from service in 2005.

 In 1981, the asteroid 3122 Florence was named after her.
 A Dutch KLM McDonnell-Douglas MD-11 (registration PH-KCD) was also named in her honour; it served the airline for 20 years, from 1994 to 2014.
 Nightingale has appeared on international postage stamps, including, the UK, Alderney, Australia, Belgium, Dominica, Hungary (showing the Florence Nightingale medal awarded by the International Red Cross), and Germany.

 Florence Nightingale is remembered in the Church of England with a commemoration on 13 August.
 Celebrations to mark her bicentenary in 2020, were disrupted by the coronavirus pandemic, but the NHS Nightingale hospitals were named after her.
+Nightingale Road (南丁格爾路) in Hong Kong, between the Queen Elizabeth Hospital and the nursing school, was officially named by the Lands Department after Florence Nightingale in 2008.